 Seriously.
 They deserve it.
 And they probably need it.

 Most Americans don’t know the first thing about how small businesses work, or why they’re so important.
 And that’s okay.
 Most of the time.

 But a hug never hurts.

 Do you own a small business?
 If so, I’d love to hear from you in the comment section below.
 Don’t be shy.
 We’re all family here.
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.